 Propagation by roots and rhizomes is my first choice with bamboo, because that’s already where so much of the plant’s life is centered.
 It’s like the base of operations, the central nervous system.

 Typically, a bamboo plant won’t start producing fresh shoots and new culms until the roots have established a foothold.
-So it just makes sense to start a new plant from a healthy section of root stock.
-The roots have a tenacious will to live, so if you can transplant an intact section of roots, with or without stalks or culms, there’s a good chance it will survive.
+So it just makes sense to start a new plant from a healthy section of rootstock.
+The rhizomes have a tenacious will to live, so if you can transplant an intact section of rhizome, with or without stalks or culms, there’s a good chance it will survive.

 Bamboo propagation sketch